Bible Verses About Foster Care

 3. Matthew 18:5 – “And whoever welcomes one such child in my name welcomes me.”

 4. Proverbs 31:8-9 – “Speak up for those who cannot speak for themselves, for the rights of all who are destitute.
-Speak up and judge fairly; defend the rights of the poor and needy.”
+Speak up and judge fairly; defend the rights of the low-income and needy.”

 5. Isaiah 1:17 – “Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow.”